Bernedoodle Puppies For Sale

 Standard Bernedoodles are considerably larger, usually weighing between 60 and 90+ pounds.
 These dogs offer the full Bernese Mountain Dog experience with the added benefits of Poodle genetics.

-The ultimate size of your Bernedoodle puppy will depend on several factors, including the specific generation, the size of the parent dogs, and individual genetic variation.
+The ultimate size of your puppy will depend on several factors, including the specific generation, the size of the parent dogs, and individual genetic variation.
 Reputable breeders can provide estimates based on the puppy’s parents and lineage.

 Coat Colors and Patterns